sebastiandine/py-crypto-scraper/README.md

 ## How to connect a Database
 The project relies on specific environment variables to establish a connection to a relational database and store the scraped data in that database.
 The following environment variables need to be set to establish a connection:

-* `DB_PROTOCOL` - The vendor specific protocol (incl. a potential driver) of the databse
+* `DB_PROTOCOL` - The vendor-specific protocol (incl. a potential driver) of the database
 * `DB_USER` - The database user that should be used to interact with the database
 * `DB_PW` - The password of the database user `DB_USER`
 * `DB_HOST` - host of the database
 * `DB_PORT` - port of the host to communicate with the database
 * `DB_NAME` - name of the database

+You can either set those environment variables manually before you start the project, or you populate an `.env`-file with the required data inside the project directory.
+You can find a template for such a file at `.env-template`.

 ## How to run locally
-**Note:** The current state of the project expects [PostgreSQL](https://www.postgresql.org/) as database.
+**Note:** The current state of the project expects [PostgreSQL](https://www.postgresql.org/) as the database system.
 If you want to switch to another database, you need to install a different driver for Python and adjust the environment variable `DB_PROTOCOL` accordingly.

 Install dependencies
 ```
 $py-crypto-scraper/> cd src && pip install .
 ```
-Run (make sure that the required envionment variable are set)
+Run (make sure that the required environment variable are set - either manually or via `.env`)
 ```
 $py-crypto-scraper/src/> python3 main.py
 ```